We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - The Wilderness Explorers program is a free activity for children to enhance their day at Animal Kingdom

-So there you have it, a full one day Animal Kingdom touring plan.
+So there you have it, a full one day Animal Kingdom itinerary, plus some thoughts on an Animal Kingdom half day plan.
 It is reasonable to expect to fit just about everything on this list into the day if you go in with a plan ahead of time.

 What do you think?
 Is